playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaSessionFlash.md

 @[store-flash](code/javaguide/http/JavaSessionFlash.java)

-Then in the index action, you could check if the success message existed in the flash scope, and if so, render it:
+Then in the index action, you could check if the success message exists in the flash scope, and if so, render it:

 @[read-flash](code/javaguide/http/JavaSessionFlash.java)